Akashsri3bi/Kafka-DeliveryBoyApp/README.md

-# Apache Kafka Application with Spring Boot
+# Apache Kafka Application with Spring Boot (Delivery Boy)

+Find the End User Service here : https://github.com/Akashsri3bi/Kafka-EndUser

 ## Introduction
 This project is a Spring Boot application that integrates with Apache Kafka for messaging.
 It demonstrates how to produce and consume messages with Kafka, providing a robust and scalable solution for message-driven architectures.